OpenStackweb/osf-website/src/pages/hybrid-cloud/index.md

             across every industry.
         - bullet: The OpenStack-powered public cloud footprint has grown to 175 global data centers.
+        - bullet: Sean Cohen, Director of Product Management, Hybrid Platforms, Red Hat, dives into the importance of having OpenStack as the foundation for hybrid cloud in the emerging 5G landscape and its impact on creating a more open ecosystem, particularly in the telco industry on <a href="https://youtu.be/2fjtwg6TSbg">OpenInfra Live&#58; Keynotes.</a>
         - bullet: <a href="https://www.openstack.org/use-cases">Check out how
             organizations around the world are deploying OpenStack in production for hybrid cloud infrastructure.</a>